 In human form by day, she turned feline when the sun went down, fending off the serpents trying to seize power from her father, Ra.

 The rise of the internet has seen us once more celebrating how awesome cats are, from funny videos starring them to the various games featuring them.
-Some could even put a little extra money in your pocket, like those found at the top Singapore casinos online!
+Some could even put a little extra money in your pocket!

 We use this incredibly cool Norse goddess’ name to refer to the underworld.
 When the native people of large areas of Finland, Norway, the Kola Peninsula in what is Russia today, and northern Sweden told people to go to Hel, they meant go see this deity.
 She reigned over a realm of the same name and received a portion of the dead.